Book Clubs

 I would love to visit your book club in person where possible or join you virtually.
 Click Contact to get in touch.
 Please include your book club name and location, and feel free to suggest dates/times.

-Three Guesses is available anywhere books are sold (at least I hope so).
+Three Guesses is available anywhere books are sold.
+If not, just ask for it.
 Please always support your local, independent bookstores and community libraries.

-Check out the Three Guesses Playlist!
+Check out my Three Guesses Playlist on Spotify to go along with your read.
 The first ten songs relate to the phases of Sam, Richard, and Pete’s lives throughout the story.

 Author Bits